-Please call the Monroe County child abuse reporting hotline at 585 461-5690.
+Please call the New York State Child Abuse Hotline at 1-800-342-3720.
 You can call anytime of the day or night.
 When you call, a Child Protective Services intake specialist will ask you for information about the child’s family and about how and why you think the child is being mistreated.
-If the situation you describe meets the legal standards that are required for Child Protective Services to take action, a report of your suspicions will be registered with the New York State Child Abuse and Maltreatment Register.
+If the situation you describe meets the legal standards that are required for Child Protective Services to take action, a report of your suspicions will be registered and assigned to a Monroe County Child Protective Services Unit for investigation or assessment.

 All situations that are recorded in the New York State Child Abuse and Maltreatment Register must be investigated by caseworkers from Child Protective Services.
 The investigation must begin within 24 hours of the time the child abuse or neglect report was recorded and must include the following steps:

 - An immediate assessment of the safety of the children in the household;

 - A visit to the home to assess the living conditions and interaction between the family members;

 - Personal observations and interviews with all members of the household;

 - Contact with the person who made the child abuse or neglect report to gather more information;